 - 2 teaspoon Diamond kosher salt (half on each side)

 - 2 teaspoon ground black pepper (half on each side)

-- 1 tablespoon neutral oil (such as peanut or canola oil)
+- 1 tablespoon neutral oil (such as peanut, canola oil or even beef tallow)

 Optional for butter basting